 Support our work, become a member.

-This year we also launched a series of ‘Members’ Insights’ emails, in which various members of the ERS staff team explain how their work within the organisation fits into our wider campaign goals.
-So far we have heard from our Research Officer, our Public Affairs and Campaigns Officer and our Head of Communications.
+This year we have also continued our series of ‘Members’ Insights’ emails, in which various members of the ERS staff team explain how their work within the organisation fits into our wider campaign goals.

 Here are some of the insights given by the team: